 You can sign up for the Oregon ABLE Prepaid Card once you have an Oregon ABLE Savings Plan account.
 There’s a low monthly fee of $1.25 and no credit check or transaction fees.
 It’s easy to load and use money from the ABLE account for eligible expenses.
 Also, you can manage your balance and activity online.
 For help managing your prepaid card account, check out these frequently asked questions.

 In the event of the death of a beneficiary, the funds from their ABLE account can be used by his or her estate to repay any outstanding eligible expenses or funeral and burial costs.
 Remaining funds will be transferred to the estate of the beneficiary.
-Due to the passage of Senate Bill 1027 during the 2017 legislative session, Medicaid in Oregon cannot file a claim for a payback on funds that were previously in an ABLE account of a deceased beneficiary.
+Due to the passage of Senate Bill 1027 during the 2017 legislative session, Medicaid in Oregon is restricted from filing a claim for a payback on funds that were previously in an ABLE account of a deceased beneficiary.
 Medicaid Payback is governed at the federal level and, out of an abundance of caution, it is suggested to assume funds could still be recovered by Medicaid.

 The money in the account generally isn’t considered an asset for state and federal benefit purposes.
 For SSI benefits only, you can have up to $100,000 in the account before the funds start to count against the $2,000 asset limit.